 1. Stress Free Living to Prevent Hair Loss

-Emotional stress includes anxiety, depression, bipolar disorder, and the Stress of daily living.
+Emotional stress includes anxiety, depression, bipolar disorder and the Stress of daily living.
 In particular, anger and hate can cause hair loss.
 So next time you get angry, realize you are also losing your hair, in addition to increasing your risk for heart attack, stroke, and stomach ulcer.

 The root cause of emotional stress lies inside you, not out there.
 Therefore, the solution also lies inside you.
 Please refer to my book, “Stress Cure Now.”